- Effective Date: 5/8/2025

 State-Specific Confidentiality Protections

-In addition to federal regulations, Kentucky law provides enhanced confidentiality protections for your mental health records.
+In addition to federal law/regulations, Kentucky law provides enhanced confidentiality protections for your mental health records.
 We will not disclose your records without your consent, except as permitted or required by Kentucky law.
 Additionally, disclosures for emergency mental health services must comply with Kentucky statutes regarding hospitalization and crisis intervention.

 Breach Notification